Roti Canai – Malaysia’s Flaky, Irresistible Flatbread

 When to Find It

 Unlike Penang’s wok-fried noodles available all day, roti canai often has specific hours.
 Many stalls serve it only in the mornings with hot teh tarik, while some mamak restaurants fire up the griddle again in the evenings.
 If you’re craving it mid-afternoon, you might be out of luck — so timing is part of the experience.
+On our morning ride we take you to the best venue to experience it!

 Simple Roti Canai Recipe (Home Version)